Accompaniments for roast meals tasting like Granny's

 When I cook my roasts it is always with an eye to being able to make bubble and squeak the next day.
 So I always include sausages.

 Sausages are a more attractive accompaniment if they are small like the ones sold for sausages on sticks.
 However bought ones are not normally sold in a range of varieties.
 So I prefer to buy my favourite regular length chipolata sausages, pinch and twist them half way along and then cut them myself into shorter lengths.
-Each twist makes one normal length sausage into two short ones.
+Each twist converts one normal length sausage into two short ones.

 I cook most of my sausages placed on top of the stuffing.
 This keeps the stuffing moist as it cooks and doesn't lose the flavoursome fat that seeps out of the sausages as they cook.
 I use tongs to turn each sausage once during cooking.